 Who Pays for Swing Bed Care?

-Medicare and most insurance policies will pay for Swing Bed care.
+Medicare and most insurance policies will pay for Swing Bed care if a patient meets admission criteria of requiring skilled care at an inpatient level.
 Health policies differ, so our Case Manager will verify coverage.
 As long as a patient meets insurance criteria, has days left in the benefit period and the doctor approves the stay, a patient may receive Swing Bed services.
-The average length of stay is 14-20 days.
+The average length of stay is 7-10 days.

 The Patient’s and Family’s Roles:

 Swing Bed patients play an active role in their care.
 Patients will be encouraged to wear loose comfortable clothes and closed toe and heel shoes as they complete therapy and participate in activities and exercise designed to help them return home.
 Guided by St. Mary’s Good Samaritan staff, patients practice skills of daily living: eating, dressing, grooming, personal hygiene and household tasks.
 Patients are encouraged to get dressed in the mornings, go to the activities room for meals, participate in their care and to walk to the restroom if able, sit out of bed for meals, walk in hallways with therapy or nursing staff, use a provided wheelchair when out of the room alone or with family, and participate in all therapy activities.